Dakshin22/amiibo-suite/README.md

 ## Features in Progress

-The main focus currently is design changes.
+The main focus currently is mobile optimization.

 # Challenges